2 Days Solo Trip to Hampi

 Where to Eat in Hampi?

-– Open-air restaurants in the guest houses in Hampi Island – Mowgli, Hema, Funky Monkey, Nargila guest house, etc.
+- Open-air dining options may be found in Hampi Island’s guest homes, including Mowgli, Hema, Funky Monkey, Nargila Guest House, etc.

 Why go to Hampi?